abhinav7693ngh/Domes.js/README.md

 As Binary Heaps work on the fundamental of values greater or less than a value in terms of storing data, So in our implementation currently you can store data either in number or string format as of now and there are 2 comparison methods also.
 So when making a Binary Heap (Max or Min) object you have to pass the configuration in the constructor.

-> We have implemented Array implementation of Binary Heaps.
+> We have implemented the Array implementation of Binary Heaps.

 **Available types of data that can be stored.**